Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: Dwarf Search Methods

 where ${\rm SF}_{\mathcal{P}(\lambda=N_b)}$ is the survival function of a Poisson distribution with mean, $N_b$, estimated from a background annulus and ${\rm ISF}_\mathcal{N}$ is the inverse survival function of a Gaussian normal distribution, $\mathcal{N}(\mu=0, \sigma=1)$.
 When searching for candidates, we iterate over circular apertures with radii from $0\farcm6$ to $18\arcmin$ in steps of $0\farcm6$, and over distance moduli in the range $16.0 \leq (m-M)_0 \leq 23.0$\,mag in steps of $0.5$\,mag (corresponding to heliocentric distances $10\,{\rm kpc} < D_\odot < 400\,{\rm kpc}$).

 The second search algorithm, \texttt{ugali}, employs a maximum-likelihood approach to identify galaxy candidates.
-Specifically, it compares the likelihood of a model that includes a Milky Way satellite galaxy against a null model consisting only of a uniform field-star background.
-The likelihood is constructed by evaluating the membership probability of stars within $r < 0\fdg5$ of the candidate system.
+Specifically, it compares the likelihood of a model that includes a Milky Way satellite galaxy against a null model consisting only of a uniform field-star background. \cytwo{The uniform field-star background population is determined empirically using stars from a circular annulus surrounding each candidate ($0\fdg5 < r < 2\fdg0$), where they are binned in color–magnitude space.} The likelihood is constructed by evaluating the membership probability of stars within $r < 0\fdg5$ of the candidate system.
 Each star’s probability of belonging to a putative dwarf galaxy is determined based on its spatial position, photometry, and color.
-Full details of the likelihood construction are provided in Appendix C of \citet{MWCensus1}.
+Full details of the likelihood construction are provided in \citet{Bechtol:2015} and Appendix C of \citet{MWCensus1}.

 We model the spatial distribution of stars in satellite galaxies with a radially symmetric Plummer profile \citep{Plummer:1911}.
 For the color--magnitude distribution, we build probability density functions in the \{$g_0$, $(g - r)_0$\} plane using old, metal-poor {\texttt{PARSEC v1.2S}} isochrones \citep{Bressan:2012, Chen:2014, Tang:2014, Chen:2015}, weighted by a \citet{Chabrier:2001} initial mass function (IMF).
 For our search, we adopt a composite isochrone obtained by summing four equally weighted isochrones with metallicities, $Z_{\rm phot} = \{0.0001, 0.0002\}$ (${\rm [Fe/H]} \approx \{-2.2, -1.9\}$), and ages, $\tau = \{10\,{\rm Gyr}, 12\,{\rm Gyr}\}$.